 4. In producing Vitamin C:

 Vitamin C or Ascorbic acid is a very essential nutrient for humans.
 A human can’t synthesize nutrients by himself.
 Vitamin C is produced in two steps by the fermentation process.
 D-sorbitol is converted to L- sorbose and L-sorbose are converted to L-ascorbic acid (Vitamin C).
 This fermentation process is mediated by Gluconobacter oxydans.
+This is the reason why is fermentation important in producing vitamin C.

 5. In Fuel production: